 A review of recent and historic aerial photographs (1985-2021) of the project site did not provide visual evidence of an astatic or vernal pool conditions within the project site.
-No ponding was observed, further supporting the fact that the drainage patterns currently occurring on the project site do not follow hydrologic regimes needed for vernal pools.
+Further, no ponding was observed onsite (depressions, soil discolorations, surface soil cracks, road ruts, ponded areas) during the field investigation, further supporting the fact that the drainage patterns currently occurring on the project site do not follow hydrologic regimes needed for vernal pools.
 From this review of historic aerial photographs and observations during the field investigations, it can be concluded that there is no indication of vernal pools or suitable fairy shrimp habitat occurring within the proposed project site.
 Therefore, the project is consistent with Section 6.1.2 of the MSHCP.